| Title: | Extra Appenders for 'lgr' |

 that table.
 Rather than to rely on this feature, it is recommended that you

-create the target table first using an SQL CREATE TABLE
+create the target table first using an SQL CREATE TABLE statement as this

 is safer and more flexible.
 See also LayoutDbi.